What is a Heat Recovery Ventilation (HRV)?

 The HRV air distribution network shares the same structure as that of the central heating system.
 Air from the outside passes through the HRV and then through the furnace before being distributed to all the rooms in the house that require the freshest air.
 Stale air is exhausted through other ducts and passes back through the heat exchanger before being expelled outside.

-Pros of HRV
+Pros of Heat Recovery Ventilation

 There are a lot of reasons why you should buy an HRV system.
 The main benefit of HRV is its potential for heat recovery and lower heating costs.
 This is why it is used so much in Toronto.